eperatis/eperatis/README.md

 ### Hi there 👋

-My name is Attila Eperjesi and I'm a freshly graduated student form EKU.
+My name is Attila Eperjesi and I'm a freshly graduated student from EKU.
 I'm looking for a job right now, but in meanwhile I'm practicing my programming skills.
 Creating projects in MERN stack, if you are interested, my favourites pinned below.